xyproto/setconf/README.md

 setconf
 =============

-Setconf is a small utility to change settings in configuration textfiles.
+Setconf is a small utility for changing settings in configuration textfiles.